roadmapsh/deprecated-version/src/roadmaps/backend/backend.md

 pdfUrl: /assets/pdfs/backend.pdf
 order: 2
 title: Backend
-description: Step by step guide to becoming a modern backend developer in 2022
+description: Step by step guide to becoming a backend developer in 2022
 seo:
   title: 'Angular Developer Roadmap: Learn to become a Angular developer'
   description: 'Community driven, articles, resources, guides, interview questions, quizzes for angular development.
 Learn to become a modern Angular developer by following the steps, skills, resources and guides listed in this roadmap.'